Soleone/UmbrelInfo.github.io/troubleshooting.md

 - Replace `[COUNTRY_CODE]` with the [ISO2 code](https://www.iso.org/obp/ui/#search){:target="\_blank"} of your country (eg. `US`)
 - Replace `[WIFI_SSID]` and `[WIFI_PASSWORD]` with the credentials for your own WiFi.

+#### Saving the downloaded Bitcoin data before resetting everything

+Save the `/blocks` and `/chainstate` directories within`~/umbrel/bitcoin`.
+That way you won't have to download the whole chain again.

+#### How can I manually update my Umbrel if the web interface is not reachable?

+SSH into your Umbrel and manually run the OTA update:

+`cd ~/umbrel && sudo ./scripts/update/update --ota`

 ---